ciaeric/ciaeric.github.io/_posts/2019-05-09-organize-powerbi.md

 * What are the sources and types of all these queries?
 * ......

-I am going to introduce some methods in this blog to keep Power BI report neat which will definitely improve the work efficiency and collaboration in team.
+I am going to introduce some methods in this blog to keep Power BI report neat which will definitely improve the work efficiency and collaboration in the team.
 The topics include:
 1. How to organize measures
 2. How to make the layout more structured
 3. How to manage connections of data sources